Technical/Programmatic Reporting Guidance

 Additionally, OSP will take the following corrective actions:

-- When a technical report is seven (7) days overdue, all of the PI’s awards will be deactivated in the financial system.
+- When a federal or flow-through technical report is seven (7) days overdue, all of the PI’s awards will be deactivated in the financial system.
 Costs that cannot post to the deactivated awards will be charged to the PI’s surplus/deficit accounts on file.
 Once the PI submits the delinquent technical report, OSP will work with the PI to reactive awards.
 However, costs that were incurred during this time are ineligible for transfer back to the sponsored project.

-- OSP will also notify the Vice President for Research and Economic Development (“VPRED”) of all technical reports that become seven (7) days overdue.
+- OSP will also notify the Vice President for Research and Economic Development (“VPRED”) of all federal or flow-through technical reports that become seven (7) days overdue.
 The VPRED will use his/her discretion to reallocate previous and future Facilities and Administrative (“F&A”) cost allocations to cover costs associated with completing reports in the most expeditious way possible.

 - PIs who demonstrate a pattern of late reports may become ineligible to be a PI because they have demonstrated a lack of “appropriate . . . administrative capabilities.”
 See Policy # 5020 (Principal Investigator Eligibility.